-Our Designated Looked After Teacher is also our DSL.
-She is specifically trained teacher promote the educational achievement of children who are 'Looked - After'.
+Our Designated Looked After Teacher is also our DSL, and is a teacher specifically trained to promote the educational achievement of children who are 'Looked - After'.
 They work in close liaison with the LA virtual school headteacher.

 Where there is a safeguarding concern, we consider the child's wishes and feelings when determining what action to take and what services to provide.
 We acknowledge that children who are affected by abuse or neglect may demonstrate their needs and distress through their words, actions, behaviour, demeanour, school work or other children.
 Ultimately, all our systems and processes operate with the best interests of the child at heart.